Courses may include

 DSSP 1013 - Introduction to Professional Practice

-This course introduces the learner to the concept of professional behaviours.
-The learner will engage in a self-assessment process and demonstrate professional behaviours in the classroom setting.
+This course introduces the student to the concept of professional behaviours.
+The student will engage in a self-assessment process and demonstrate professional behaviours in the classroom setting.

 DSSP 1014 - Interpersonal Skills